james2doyle/sublime-BuildOnSave/README.md

 Only for specific projects
 ------------

-I added the setting `saveOnBuild` control if the build process should be triggered or not.
+I added the setting `build_on_save` control if the build process should be triggered or not.
 It's simple:

-1. Disable global saveOnBuild in your user settings:
+1. Disable global `build_on_save` in your user settings:

 		{
-			"saveOnBuild": false
+			"build_on_save": false
 		}

 2. Create a Project with a build system